vedmalex/prompt-fs-to-ai/README.md

 *   `-o, --output <filename>`:  The name of the output Markdown file.
 Defaults to `output.md`.

+*   `--patch`:  Create sequential patch files showing differences from the previous state instead of replacing the existing output file.
+Useful for tracking changes over time without modifying the original file.

 ## Configuration File (.prompt-fs-to-ai)

 You can create a `.prompt-fs-to-ai` file in your project root directory to define default include and exclude patterns.
 This file uses a syntax similar to `.gitignore`.